interlock-network/interlock-docs/faq.md

 of writing.
 We would happily compensate you using the Inter Token.

 ## This sounds cool and I would like to be involved &mdash; is there a place where I can ask questions and particpate in discussions?
-We have a discord channel, a twitter, and a github.
+We have a discord channel, a telegram, a twitter, and a github.
 We may add more venues for discussions in the future.

 ## Is this project open source?